“Deadly Doctors” Column Exposes Obamacare (Pt .1)

 Savings on health care, writes Emanuel in the AMA Journal, will require that doctors begin to view their patients in a different light.
 That Hippocratic Oath has been taken “too seriously, as an imperative to do everything for the patient regardless of the cost or effects on others.”

 CLICK HERE for a taste of real social justice.
-And if you need payday loans or cash advances, apply here.
+And if you need payday loans or cash advances, get started here.